 RUN statement starts with

-apt-get update, the package cache will always be
+apt-get update, the package cache is always

 refreshed prior to

-Note: The official Debian and Ubuntu images automatically run
+Official Debian and Ubuntu images automatically run

 apt-get clean, so explicit invocation is not required.